Great White: Split with Jack Russell and rotating singers (2010–present)

 On July 9, 2020, amidst growing COVID-19 numbers, Great White played an outdoor show in Malloy's birthplace, Dickinson, North Dakota, as part of "First on First Dickinson Summer Nights".
 While numerous events have been imposing restrictions, such as wearing masks and social distancing, "First on First" has no such rules in place.
 The concert did draw attention for the lack of safety measures during the pandemic, after which the band released a public apology statement.

 On May 31, 2022, Great White announced they had parted ways with Mitch Malloy and replaced him with vocalist Andrew Freeman of Last in Line, and shortly thereafter, the band embarked on its first major tour with Freeman.
 The new lineup also intends to work on new music in the future.
 On October 19, it was announced that Brett Carlisle (who filled in for Freeman a month prior on several dates) was the new vocalist of the band, due to Freeman's commitment with Last in Line.

-On July 17, 2024, Jack Russell announced that he was retiring from touring, following "a recent diagnosis of Lewy body dementia and Multiple system atrophy" from May of that year.
+On July 17, 2024, Jack Russell announced that he was retiring from touring, following "a recent diagnosis of Lewy body dementia and multiple system atrophy" from May of that year.
 He died nearly a month after the announcement, on August 7, 2024, at the age of 63, leaving Kendall and Holland as the two remaining original members.
 Jack Russell's Great White was subsequently renamed Once Bitten.

+Musical style and influences

+According to AllMusic, Great White's music is "rooted in the bluesy hard rock esthetic of classic rock radio of the 1970's."
+The band's music takes influence from bands such as Led Zeppelin and AC/DC.